-4.2.4.1 The Water Framework Directive
+5.5.1 The Water Framework Directive (WFD)

 Since 2000, Water Management in the EU has been directed by the Water Framework Directive 2000/60/EC (WFD).
-The Water Framework Directive was agreed by all individual EU member states in 2000, and its first cycle ran from 2009 - 2015.
-The Directive runs in 6-year cycles, so the second cycle runs from 2016 - 2021.
+The WFD was agreed by all individual EU member states in 2000, and its first cycle ran from 2009-2015.
+The Directive runs in 6-year cycles, so the second cycle runs from 2016-2021.
 The WFD requires that all Member States implement the necessary measures to prevent deterioration of the status of all waters - surface, ground, estuarine and coastal - and protect, enhance and restore all waters with the aim of achieving "good status".

-Article 4 of the WFD sets out various exemptions for deterioration in status caused as a result of certain physical modifications to water bodies.
+Article 4 of the WFD sets out various exemptions for deterioration in status caused as a result of certain physical modifications to waterbodies.
 This is provided: all practicable mitigation measures are taken; there are reasons of overriding public interest or the benefits to human health, safety or sustainable development outweigh the benefits in achieving the WFD objective; there are no better alternatives; and the reasons for the physical modification are explained in the relevant river basin management plan.

 The WFD defines 'surface water status' as the general expression of the status of a body of surface water, determined by the poorer of its ecological status and its chemical status.
-Thus, to achieve 'good surface water status' both the ecological status and the chemical status of a surface water body need to be at least 'good'.
+Thus, to achieve 'good surface water status' both the ecological status and the chemical status of a surface waterbody need to be at least 'good'.
 Ecological status is an expression of the structure and functioning of aquatic ecosystems associated with surface waters.
+The ultimate deadline for Member States for achievement of 'good' status is 2027 at the latest.